Start your 30 day free trial.

 Experiments were previously called Attacks.
 You may still see references to "attack" in the Gremlin CLI and REST API.

-An experiment is a method of injecting failure into a system in a simple, safe, and secure way.
-Gremlin provides a range of experiments which you can run against your infrastructure.
-This includes impacting system resources, delaying or dropping network traffic, shutting down hosts, and more.
-In addition to running onetime experiments, you can also schedule regular or recurring experiments, create experiment templates, and view experiment reports.
+An experiment is Gremlin’s term for injecting fault into some part of a system in a safe and secure way.
+This can include causing network outages, creating latency, shutting down hosts, and exhausting compute resources.
+In addition to running ad-hoc experiments, you can also schedule regular or recurring experiments, create experiment templates, and view reports of historical experiments.
+Experiments form the foundation of Gremlin’s other features, such as Scenarios and Test Suites.

 Gremlin provides three categories of experiments: